Stolen body hypothesis: Jewish leadership

-Jesus's family, or unknown thieves
+Jesus's family, or unknown others

 According to this version of the stolen body hypothesis, there was no conspiracy; Jesus's body was moved from the tomb for unknown or irrelevant reasons.
 The apostles then found an empty tomb and became genuinely convinced that Jesus had been resurrected, which would explain their later fervor in the spread of Christianity.
 Author and textual critic Bart Ehrman contends that while the stolen body hypothesis is unlikely, from a historical perspective it is still far more probable than the resurrection.
 Ehrman also says that there are plenty of motives for stealing the body, for instance, his family desiring to rebury his remains in a family tomb of some kind.

 Another possibility, if a rather bizarre one, is the gardener.
 Tertullian, in De Spectaculis, mentions that in addition to the theory that the disciples stole the body is the theory that a gardener did the deed such that "his lettuces might come to no harm from the crowds of visitants [to the body]."
 Tertullian, an early Christian polemicist, may have merely meant to mock those who doubted the resurrection by putting the petty gardener theory in their mouths.
 The passage also perhaps only references a joke at the time or other non-serious accusation.
 However, the gospel of John possibly addresses the issue, as does Tatian's Diatessaron.
 In and the Diatessaron Section 53, Mary, after supposing the resurrected Jesus to be the gardener, asks him what he had done with the body – implying that the gardener may in fact have had a motive to move the body.
 In addition, in the Toledoth Yeshu, it is a gardener named Juda who originally moves the body, and then later sells the body of Jesus to the Jewish leadership.
 Even if this all only attests to a Jewish polemic against Christianity, it implies that people at that time found a gardener having a motive to steal the body plausible, even if this motive is unknown today.